Mass Effect: Andromeda: Future

 Although Mass Effect: Andromeda was not designed with specific plans for future installments, BioWare's original intention was to continue adding to the series.
 However, following the game's disappointing commercial and critical reception, reports arose that BioWare Edmonton would be taking a break from the franchise to focus on their new IP, Anthem, and that BioWare Montreal would focus on other games under the EA umbrella, such as Star Wars Battlefront II.
 In August 2017, BioWare Montreal was merged with EA's Motive Studios, casting further doubt on the future of the Mass Effect franchise.
 However, former series creative director Casey Hudson, who departed from BioWare in 2014 but returned following Mass Effect: Andromeda's release, later stated that he wanted the series to continue.
 As of November 7, 2020, a veteran team at BioWare is working on the next chapter of the Mass Effect universe.
+In May 2023, Mac Walters noted that: "I only wish we had been able to then do a second one, because then you would have really seen that polish just like we did from [ME1] to [ME2] on the original [trilogy]."